LucasSD/giftlist/README.md

 Still being developed.
 ###### To do:

+- Add forms for users to add their own gift requests and to build their own lists (gifts currently need to be added in Django Admin)

 - Add a list of all users, including links to view their gift lists

 - Add functionality to enable users to select and tag the gift(s) they will buy for another user